onaio/help/guides/data-management/_posts/2017-02-16-data-management-guide.md

 Selecting **Remove prefixed group names**, exports your data without the group names.

-To download data with images, select **Include links of images. **This option downloads the image files with links to the filenames of the media attachments but not the files themselves.
+To download data with images, select **Include links of images**.
+This option downloads the image files with links to the filenames of the media attachments but not the files themselves.
 You can click on the links to view the images online.

 With the checkbox unchecked, only the image filenames are downloaded, which are not viewable.

-**Include labels **allows you to download your data with both field names and labels.
+**Include labels** allows you to download your data with both field names and labels.

-**Include labels only **downloads your data with the labels only.
+**Include labels only** downloads your data with the labels only.

-You can choose the delimiter for separating group names from field names under the **Delimiter to use for separating group names form field names **dropdown.
-There are two options that are currently supported, the **Slash (/) **and **Dot (.).**
+You can choose the delimiter for separating group names from field names under the **Delimiter to use for separating group names form field names** dropdown.
+There are two options that are currently supported, the **Slash(/)** and **Dot(.).**

 ![](/content/screenshots/data-management/data-mgt24.png)

-You can download data within a specific date range by entering the dates in the **From **and **To **fields.
+You can download data within a specific date range by entering the dates in the **From** and **To** fields.
 The dates specified are the submission dates.

 ![](/content/screenshots/data-management/data-mgt25.png)

-##### Caveat on exporting data for a form that was replaced
+#### Caveat on exporting data for a form that was replaced

 When a form is replaced, the previous form version is overwritten by the new form version with the changes included in the new form.
 No data is lost, but the changes incorporated in the updated form hide data in the edited/deleted fields.
 The data as a result is not viewable both online and on data exports.